Manhattan, NY, Schools with Business Degree Programs

 |Undergraduate Tuition & Fees (2017-2018)||$51,828; undergraduates; $45,426; graduate*||$7,262; in-state; $14,932; out-of-state*|

 |% of First-Year Students Receiving Some Form of Aid (2016-2017)||54%*||77%*|

 |Retention Rates (2017)||93%*||90% *|

 |Graduation Rates for Students Beginning in Fall 2011 (undergraduate)||84%*||70%*|

 New York University

-New York University is a private college with a student enrollment of nearly 45,000.
+New York University is a private college with a student enrollment of over 50,000.
 The Leonard N. Stern School of Business at NYU has bachelor's degree programs and multiple Master of Business Administration programs available to students.

 Bachelor of Science in Business with Accounting Concentration